nfuden/k8sgateway/devel/contributing/pull-requests.md

 - Get all necessary approvals from reviewers and code owners

-Even if you have followed these steps, it is good practice to add a `# WORK IN PROGRESS` section to the PR and outline the work that is still to be done.

 ## Best Practices for Pull Requests
 Below are some best practices we have found to help PRs get reviewed quickly